eclipse/paho.mqtt.rust/README.md

 ###  The Paho C Library and _paho-mqtt-sys_

 The Paho Rust crate is a wrapper around the Paho C library.
+This version is **specifically matched to Paho C v 1.3.x**, and is currently using version 1.3.0.
+It will generally not build against newer versions of the C library, as the C lib expands functionality by extending structures, thus breaking the Rust build.

 The project includes a Rust _-sys_ crate, called _paho-mqtt-sys_, which provides unsafe bindings to the C library.
 The repository contains a Git submodule pointing to the specific version of the C library that the Rust crate requires, and by default, it will automatically build and link to that library, using pre-generated C bindings that are also included in the repo.

 When building, the user has several options: